kaiobarb/hnswlib-wasm/README.md

 })();
 ```
 ## API
-Since this library is built on top of (hnswlib-node)[https://github.com/yoshoku/hnswlib-node], the api is exactly the same as those listed (here)[https://yoshoku.github.io/hnswlib-node/doc/].
+Since this library is built on top of [hnswlib-node](https://github.com/yoshoku/hnswlib-node), the api is exactly the same as those listed [here](https://yoshoku.github.io/hnswlib-node/doc/).
 The only difference in usage is the presence of the web assembly module.
 Using the web assembly module is illustrated in the example given above.

 ## Building the library
+You will need:
+- emscripten `>= 3.1.9`
+- cmake
+- emnapi

 To build the library, you can use the following npm script: